matrix-org/matrix.org/content/blog/2019/04/2019-04-11-we-have-discovered-and-addressed-a-security-breach-updated-2019-04-12.md

 ### What user data has been accessed?

-Forensics are ongoing; so far we&#39;ve found no evidence of large quantities of data being downloaded.
+Forensics are ongoing; so far we've found no evidence of large quantities of data being downloaded.
 The attacker did have access to the production database, so unencrypted content (including private messages, password hashes and access tokens) may be compromised.

 ### What has not been affected?